mnneeltakemail2/testNeel3/neel-client/transfers-and-gateways/asset-transfers.md

 ## How to receive Asset

-Think of the Waves account as a multi-wallet.
-It, obviously, supports Waves and also any other token existing on the Waves blockchain.
+Think of the Neel account as a multi-wallet.
+It, obviously, supports Neel and also any other token existing on the Neel blockchain.

-Whenever you want to receive Waves based asset, just hand your personal Waves address to the sender and he is able to execute the transaction.
+Whenever you want to receive Neel based asset, just hand your personal Neel address to the sender and he is able to execute the transaction.

-Open your Waves wallet.
+Open your Neel wallet.
 At the top left corner click on the avatar of your account.

 ![](/_assets/asset_transfers_05.png)

 The following pop-up will appear.

-There you will find the Waves address of your account.
+There you will find the Neel address of your account.

 ![](/_assets/asset_transfers_06.png)

-Copy the shown Waves address and use it as recipient address.
+Copy the shown Neel address and use it as recipient address.

 ## How to send Asset

-Open up your Waves wallet.
+Open up your Neel wallet.
 At the top left corner click on the **Send** button.

 ![](/_assets/asset_transfers_01.png)